-The Faculty of Law offers the PhD programme in Law.
-For a periode of three or four years, PhD candidates will write a thesis and conduct a mandatory training program.
-The mandatory training program has a scope of 30 ECTS, which equals one semester full-time study.
+For a period of three or four years, PhD candidates shall write a thesis and conduct an obligatory training component.
+The obligatory training component has a scope of 30 credits corresponding to one semester of full-time study.

 Content and courses

-In order to become eligible for admission and enrol as a PhD candidate, you must first have secured funding that covers both living costs and the costs relating to the research project for the entire doctoral training period.
-This could be a university fellowship of three or four years, a three-year scholarship from the Research Council of Norway or another external funding source.
+In order to become eligible for admission and enrol as a PhD candidate, you must have secured funding that covers both living costs and the costs relating to the research project for the entire doctoral training period.
+This could be an university fellowship of three or four years, a three-year scholarship from the Research Council of Norway or another external funding source.

 Please note that admission is only possible after you have documented sufficient funding to cover the costs relating to the doctoral training period, or have been appointed to a PhD fellowship.

-In order to be admitted and enrolled as a PhD candidate at the University of Bergen, you must meet the following requirements and have:
+In order to be admitted and enrolled as a PhD candidate at the University of Bergen you must meet the following requirements and have:

-- a plan for the training component: PhD-courses and presentations at conferences etc.
+- a plan for the training component: PhD courses and presentations at conferences etc.

 - a research field for the PhD studies in which UiB professors have research interests and qualifications for supervision

-If you have funding/employment and only wish to apply for admission, send your application to: Det juridiske fakultet v/Forskningsutvalget, Postboks 7806, 5020 Bergen, Norway
+If you have funding/employment and only wish to apply for admission, send your application to: Det juridiske fakultet v/Forskningsutvalget, Postboks 7806, 5020 Bergen, Norway.

-Overview of formal requirements and application form, can be found here.
+Overview of formal requirements and application form can be found here.